MehdiBenosman/DAC_Team7/README.md

 2. Make sure the dataset file (‘team07_weather.csv’) is in the same directory as the notebook.
 3. Open the notebook file (‘DAC_Team7.ipynb’).
 4. Run all cells in order.

+---

+## Video Demo

+A video presentation accompanies this project.

+The video demonstrates:
+- The data cleaning process
+- The analysis steps with visualizations
+- Final conclusions

+During the presentation, the notebook is executed to explain the steps and the results.